kubevirt/containerized-data-importer/README.md

 Virtual machine disks can be imported from a running oVirt installation using the `imageio` source.
 CDI will use the provided credentials to securely transfer the indicated oVirt disk image so that it can be used with kubevirt.
 See [here](doc/datavolumes.md#image-io-data-volume) for more information and examples.

+### Import from VMware

+Disks can be imported from VMware with the `vddk` source.
+CDI will transfer the disks using vCenter/ESX API credentials and a user-provided image containing the non-redistributable VDDK library.
+See [here](doc/datavolumes.md#vddk-data-volume) for instructions.

 ### Content Types

 CDI features specialized handling for two types of content: Kubevirt VM disk images and tar archives.
 The `kubevirt` content type indicates that the data being imported should be treated as a Kubevirt VM disk.
 CDI will automatically decompress and convert the file from qcow2 to raw format if needed.
 It will also resize the disk to use all available space.
 The `archive` content type indicates that the data is a tar archive.
 Compression is not yet supported for archives.
 CDI will extract the contents of the archive into the volume.
 The content type can be selected by specifying the `contentType` field in the DataVolume.  `kubevirt` is the default content type.
 CDI only supports certain combinations of `source` and `contentType` as indicated below: